PowerDNS/pdns/AI_POLICY.md

 - The use of AI tools for code contributions is **not** allowed.

-  The rationale behind this is that there is no way to know whether the AI has been trained on code compatible with the GPL version 2 licence used by PowerDNS, and which persons should deserve credit for the output of the AI.
+  The rationale behind this is that there is no way to know whether the AI has been trained only on code compatible with licences used by the various PowerDNS software projects, and which persons should deserve credit for the output of the AI.

   We are also seriously worried about the ability for AI-generated code to introduce subtle bugs or security issues (``to err is human; to really